 Q5: What do you consider your most meaningful work creatively to you?

-Q7: What is a favorite line/stanza from your writing?
+Q7: What is a favorite line/ stanza/lyric from your writing?

-Q9: Do you have a recent or upcoming books, music, events, etc that you’d like to promote?
+Q9: Do you have any recent or upcoming books, music, events, etc that you would like to promote?

 Marie: My poetry collection Gifts to the Attentive was released in May 2022 from Winter Goose Publishing, and is available on Amazon.
 In the spring, I started Maitri Poetry, a collaborative poetry space.
 Maitri Poetry’s first project is a chapbook called Night Sweats of the Spirit: An anthology of lived experience that I curated with poet Joseph Fasano.
 The book will be released on World Mental Health Day, October 10, 2022.
 It will be available for purchase at maitripoetry.com.